 Pinterest is VERY visual, so make sure your images look great and are sized so that they fill the available area and don’t get cropped.

-Analytics on Pinterest give valuable guidance on creating images for everything else you do through tracking which images are pinned the most.
+Analytics on Pinterest gives valuable guidance on creating images for everything else you do through tracking which images are pinned the most.

-YouTube is likely the most challenging of the social networks because creating video in time-consuming and requires more skill, IMHO, than any other tool.
+YouTube is likely the most challenging of social networks because creating a video is time-consuming and requires more skill, IMHO, than any other tool.

 Increasingly, folks are using Periscope or other live streaming tools to create video content.
 I’m not sure how effective it is — I don’t find it particularly engaging.

 I find doing interviews a productive tool for video content, although that comes with its own challenges such as scheduling and recording.
 But, interviews are a great way to build connections with influencers who might share your content.

 Being a digital rock star using Instagram involves taking great pics related to your brand.

 I’m not using Instagram for any of my clients, so I really don’t have much to add to the advice contained in the infographic.

 Most of my clients are B2B, so LinkedIn is a major effort at Hausman & Associates.
 As it has grown, LinkedIn has become a little more challenging to use effectively, so here are my tips: